jsdecena/codecms/readme.txt

 3. Change the setting of your database in <root folder>/<system folder>/codecms/config/database.php
 4. *IMPORTANT* Change the 'RewriteBase' in the <root folder> .htaccess to your root folder name. (if you have http://example.com, root folder name is 'example')
 5. Login url for the admin area is at http://yourwebsite.com/admin
 6. Default user is "John Doe".
-Login details are as follows - Email: admin@admin.com Password: 123123
+Login details are as follows - Email: admin@admin.com Password: 123123123
 7. *IMPORTANT* Change the email value for the contact page with your email in the <system folder>/codecms/controllers/contact @ Line 70
 8. If you want to change the limit of the posts being displayed in the homepage, change the limit value in <system folder>/codecms/controllers/frontController @ Line 99

+9. Live demo: http://codecms.jsdecena.me user: admin@admin.com | pw: 123123123

 Upcoming functionality (Todo List):